-Joe Klim begins his first season at the University of Pennsylvania in 2012-13, serving as an assistant coach to Steve Dolan specializing in jumps and multi-events.
+Joe Klim begins his second season at the University of Pennsylvania in 2013-14, serving as an assistant coach to Steve Dolan specializing in jumps and multi-events.

 Before joining the staff at Penn, Klim was the assistant coach for the Akron men's cross country and track & field team for two seasons.
 There, he coached the men's team to its first-ever Mid-American Conference outdoor team championship in 2008.

 Leading up to his years at Akron, Klim spent the 2005-06 season at Penn State University as a volunteer assistant with the women's track & field team.
 He was responsible for coaching the high jump and assisting with sprints, hurdles and jumps while with the Nittany Lions.

 Prior to Penn State, Klim spent nine years coaching at Bucknell University.
 As the associate head coach for men's and women's cross country and track & field, his teams earned 20 Patriot League team championships; three men's cross country, four women's cross country, seven women's indoor track and six women's outdoor track.
 His athletes broke 27 school records and achieved 171 top-10 performances during his time with the Bison.

 Klim's early career included stints as the head coach of the Elmhurst College cross country and track & field programs (1991-92), a graduate assistant at Campbell University (1992-92) and assistant and interim head coach at Emory University (1994-96).

 During his coaching career, Klim has had student-athletes qualify for NCAA Championship meets in 14 different disciplines, with All-Americans in the high jump, triple jump, decathlon and 400 meters.